Loading figure…

 “ALL VOTERS MUST SHOW PHOTO I.D.
 (IDENTIFICATION!).
 (Jun 2025)”

-Position extraction pending on 3 issues: School Curriculum, Criminal Justice, Tech Regulation.
+Position extraction pending on 8 issues: Economy & Jobs, School Curriculum, Criminal Justice, Tech Regulation, Elections & Campaigns, Drug & Addiction Policy, Religion & Public Life, Disaster Response.

 Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.

-Why: Sponsoring the Save the Kurds Act directly supports military assistance to allies, aligning with the stated position on foreign aid.
+Why: The STAND with Taiwan Act directly supports U.S. involvement and military assistance to Taiwan, aligning closely with the stated position of advocating for interventionist foreign policy.

 Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.